NREL/ReEDS-2.0/README.md

 <a name="ConfigRepo"></a>
 ## ReEDS India Repository Configuration

-The ReEDS India source code is hosted on GitHub: https://github.com/NREL/ReEDS\_OpenAccess
+The ReEDS India source code is hosted on GitHub: https://github.com/NREL/ReEDS-2.0

 1. Request access to the ReEDS GitHub repository at [https://nrel.gov/analysis/reeds/request-access.html](https://nrel.gov/analysis/reeds/request-access.html).
-3. Clone the ReEDS-2.0 repository on your desktop and use the repository with GitHub Desktop.
+2. Clone the ReEDS-2.0 repository on your desktop and use the repository with GitHub Desktop.
 Alternatively, download a ZIP from GitHub ([Figure 4](#Fig4)).
+3. Checkout the 'India' branch of the ReEDS-2.0 repository.

 <a name="Fig4"></a>
 ![Image of GitHub Download](images/github-download.png)